Eliminating Waste

 Waiting for things to happen can sometimes be a significant source of waste.
 All sorts of delays are possible:

 Each of these might not be significant by themselves.
-However when combined, they can provide a major hinderance to having the customer realize value from you work as soon as possible.
+However when combined, they can provide a major hinderance to having the customer realize value from your work.

 Handoffs